andrienko/twb/README.md

 change.
 There is no specific goal or anything, not trying to be an "all-in-one-everything" type of thing.

+This is intended to be used with react>=18

 ## Features

 - It has React and React-dom as peer dependencies. what will your bundler do with it, and honestly I don't care
 - I target only modern browsers.
 Probably it would work in IE11 even, but I did not test.
 Polyfills should work fine, too.
 I don't use too modern methods, so probably it'd be fine.
 - There are unit tests only for stuff it makes sense for.
 Hooks are not tested.

 ## Methods